TheReverend403/uPste/readme.md

 ````

 If everything went well and you didn't get any errors, you can now bring your site back online with `php artisan up`

+If you change .env values and they don't seem to be doing anything, try running `composer recache` to rebuild the site caches, including the config cache.